 From 1933 to 1974, it was illegal for U.S. citizens to own gold bullion.
 James Blanchard led the successful campaign to overturn this ban.
 Blanchard and Company was one of the first dealers to open after legalization.

-Here's where things get complicated.
-Blanchard specializes in numismatic coins—rare, collectible coins valued for more than just their metal content.
-They have deep expertise in this area, probably more than any other Gold IRA company.
+Here's where we need to give you straight talk.
+Blanchard specializes in numismatic coins—rare, collectible coins valued for more than just their gold content.
+They know more about rare coins than almost anyone in the business.

 Numismatics vs. Bullion: The Key Difference